FamilySearch/GEDCOM.io/_pages/tag-def/FAMC-STAT.md

 specification:
   - Status
-  - An enumerated value from set https://gedcom.io/terms/v7/enumset-FAMC-STAT assessing of the state or condition of a researcher’s belief in a family connection.
+  - An enumerated value from set `https://gedcom.io/terms/v7/enumset-FAMC-STAT` assessing of the state or condition of a researcher's belief in a family connection.

 label: 'Status'